swarup-p/VSD_Physical_Design_Workshop/README.md

 ### Extract SPICE File from Layout

+A custom inverter cell is taken as an example and will be used throughout the flow exercises.
 Here is an example of how to extract SPICE file from custom inverter cell layout in magic tool.
 Command to open layout file (.mag file extension) in magic,

 	magic -T `path_to_tech_file` 'path_to_mag_file` &